mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/optimisation/optimisation.md

 * **Operation gas limit** ensures that there is some space in a block to fit more than one operation in.

 Fees:
 * **Burn fee** is used to prevent blockchain bloat.
-Users need to _burn_ a certain amount of Tez for each byte of storage they use so that the size of the entire chain stays reasonable.
+Users need to _burn_ a certain amount of Mav for each byte of storage they use so that the size of the entire chain stays reasonable.
 * **Execution fee** acts as an incentive for the bakers.

 ### What should I optimise for?